A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 Ten-year-old Poppy has the powers of a witch — gifts that are tremendously valued, even coveted, in her world!
 But Poppy also has a knack for baking, and what she'd really like is a career as a baker.
 Despite her protests, her parents push her to follow in the footsteps of her great-aunt, a famous witch, but when they go so far as to take the oven out of their house, Poppy discovers that there's a dark side to magic... one that can come out all too easily when you're angry.
 Fortunately, good friends and good food can turn things around!
 This spirited story — which comes complete with recipes you can try at home — features a likeable character whose frustration will feel familiar to many tweens.
 Fans of this volume can read the sequel featuring Poppy's daughter, The Courage of Cat Campbell, and the companion, The Marvelous Magic of Miss Mabel.

 Princess Tilda dreams of running away from her princess responsibilities: between her love of books and being "cursed" with a crippled foot, she doesn't see herself ruling a kingdom.
 But when her cousin Ivo usurps her kingdom and holds her hostage, Tilda finds herself on a new path.
 Alongside her handmaiden and a failed squire, they set off on a quest to find and slay dragons — one which will challenge everything Tilda knows about her own capabilities and how she feels about her role as a leader.
-This engaging fantasy celebrates a Mighty Girl who loves books and swords at the same time.
+This engaging fantasy stars a Mighty Girl who shows you can love both books and swords.

 Opal comes home from her local Winn-Dixie supermarket with something entirely unexpected — a stray dog!
 Soon she and the dog are best friends, and she’s named him after the place where they met.
 Winn-Dixie’s goofy, warm attitude become the conversation starter Opal needs to meet a wide variety of unexpected characters in her new town... and even prompts her sad, introverted father to open up about why Opal’s mother left the family.
-This Newbery Honor book, which was also adapted into a live-action film, is a lovely story of friendship, acceptance, and love.
+This Newbery Honor book, which was also adapted into a live-action film, is a lovely story of building relationships and finding acceptance and love.

 The Penderwick sisters are spending the summer on a sprawling estate, full of interesting places to explore.
 And as the girls meander through the gardens and nose through the attics, they also meet a fascinating new companion: Jeffrey, the son of the estate’s owner, Mrs. Tifton.
 Who better to accompany them on their adventures?
 Mrs. Tifton doesn't approve, and Jeffrey's on the verge of being sent to a military school.
 Will the sisters' adventures save their new friend from such a terrible fate, or just get him deeper into hot water?
 It will be a summer of full of trouble, laughter, mischief, and confusion — definitely one that no one on the estate will ever forget!
 Fans of the Penderwicks can find more of their adventures in our Penderwicks Collection.